How do epic movies like Close Encounters, 2001 Space Odyssey, Arrival, Contact and others capture our imagination?

 1. Moonwatcher's tribe struggles with drought, apes, predators.

-2. Monolith appears (not crystal).
-They react with fear, then curiosity
+2. First Encounter: the Monolith appears (not crystal).
+Responded with fear, curiosity, awe

 Act II: Floyd and Lunar Monolith